 Quick Tip: Enable automatic updates on your devices to stay protected without having to remember to update manually.

 When shopping or entering personal information online, make sure the website is secure.
 Look for "https://" at the beginning of the URL and a padlock icon in the address bar.
+These indicate that the website uses encryption to protect your data.

-Regularly backing up your data ensures you won’t lose important information in case of a cyberattack, such as ransomware.
-Use an external hard drive or a cloud storage service to create backups of your files.
+Regularly backing up your data ensures that you won’t lose important information in case of a cyberattack, such as ransomware.
+Use an external hard drive or a secure cloud storage service to create backups of your files.

 What steps are you taking to protect your personal information online?
 Share your tips in the comments below!
 And don’t forget to share this post with friends and family to help them stay safe online.